BradleyCodeU/bradleycodeu.github.io/_wd/arrays/p5whiteboard.md

     - Set the fill to the dot color
     - Draw an ellipse at the x and y coordinates

-If [mouseIsPressed](https://p5js.org/reference/#/p5/mouseIsPressed) and pencilButton.value == true, then add a new Dot to the array.
+If [mouseIsPressed](https://p5js.org/reference/#/p5/mouseIsPressed) and pencilButton.checked == true, then add a new Dot to the array.

-If [mouseIsPressed](https://p5js.org/reference/#/p5/mouseIsPressed) and eraserButton.value == true, then remove any Dots near the mouse.
+If [mouseIsPressed](https://p5js.org/reference/#/p5/mouseIsPressed) and eraserButton.checked == true, then remove any Dots near the mouse.
 Like this...
 ```
-if (mouseIsPressed && eraserButton.value == true) {
+if (mouseIsPressed && eraserButton.checked == true) {
   // I'm guessing that your array is named myArray ¯\_(ツ)_/¯
   // Loop through myArray
   for (let i = 0; i < myArray.length; i++){